limodou/ido/README.md

     print (options.test)
 ```

-You should define option_list first, it just uses optparse module to make options, so `make_option`
+You should define `option_list`, it just uses optparse module to make options, so `make_option`
 will imported automatically, you can directly use it.
+And you can also define `usage` to
+description the usage of this command.

-Second, you should define a function named `call(args, options)`, it just like you invoke
+Then, you should define a function named `call(args, options)`, it just like you invoke
 `options, args= parser.parser_args(argv)`

 And if you want to see the options of a package script, you could: